gkishard-workingboy/os_org_work/lab3/readme.txt

 we found that it prints uninitialized value to the output.
 We realized that it requires the data we passed to the insert function to be a pointer to the dynamically allocated object.

+During our testing, we used `make server_shadow` and `make client_shadow` to build program with symbols to use in gdb, which helped us locating the error.

 We ran the test for jabberwocky sample input, and at the beginning we notices some malloc error like invalid next, also with double free error.
 After we fix that, we notices that the client cannot know when is the time to stop receive messages, so we design an STOP string to denote the end of